john-b-yang/course-dev/cs161/csrf/README.md

 * `app.js`: The backend Javascript code which initializes both the banking app and the malicious app:
   * The code for the banking app itself begins on line 10
   * The code for the malicious CSRF code begins on line 126.
+* `app-fix.js`: Contains the fixed code, no longer vulnerable to CSRF attacks (thanks to CSRF Tokens).
 * `views`: The front end bells and whistles + app logic
   * `attack.html`: Malicious code + explanations.
   * `home.html`: Bank account displaying user's balance and form for transferring funds.